elizabethts/practice-problems/machine-learning/elliot/elliot_lasso.md

 #### What are the basic concepts?
 What problem does it solve?
 - "least absolute shrinkage and selection operator"
 - A regularization method for regression models that shrinks coefficients towards zero by using a penalty
-- As some coefficients may shrink to zero, thus lasso performs feature selection.
+- As some coefficients may shrink to zero, thus lasso performs feature selection
+- NOT a model.
+Just a regularization technique applied to regressions

 #### What are the assumptions?
-- Similar to basic regression, iid
+- Similar to basic regression, iid (independent and identically distributed)

 #### What are the steps of the algorithm?
 - The only addition to regression is it adds a L1 norm/penalty/regularization